New Right (South Korea): Historiography

 One aspect of the New Right that has been highly notable is the recent production of historical studies by New Right-oriented academics which seek to oppose traditional Korean views of history.
 Some of these best-selling books argue against the overwhelmingly negative view of Imperial Japan and also dispute specific details about the comfort women discussion.
 Some of these authors also suggest that Japan helped Korea to modernise, both politically and economically.
-Unsurprisingly, these positions have sparked intense debate in South Korean society.

 Conservative education

 Some well-known politicians from the "old right" GNP indicated commonality with the New Right groups, including Park Geun-hye endorse the anti-North Korean New Right's version of alternative Korean History textbooks through a foundation called Text Book Forum.
 The Lee Myung-bak government's Ministry of Education, Science and Technology has tried to implant the next Korean New Right version of Korean history textbook for the public school usage.
 The NR's groups' demanding pressure to use their hawkish Korean history textbooks has eventually make them inconsistently incompatible with the dovish ethics textbooks.
-New Right establishments also often oppose the left-leaning Korean Teachers and Education Workers Union.